 Robert Bestani

-While most of his career has been in the private sector, Robert Bestani has served in the Departments of State, Treasury, Energy and Defense.
+While most of his career has been in the private sector, Robert Bestani has served in a number of government positions including the George H.W.

-Since 2012 Bob has served in a variety of positions for the Department of Energy.
+Since 2012 Bob has served in a variety of positions at the Department of Energy.
 In that capacity, he has held several positions including:

-In prior years, Bob served as Deputy Assistant Secretary of the Treasury for International Monetary Affairs.
-Bob also served in the Economics Bureau of U.S. Department of State in the Food For Peace Program and later the Trade Policy Office.
-His public sector career also included six years as the Director General of Private Sector Finance at the Asian Development Bank.
-In that capacity, he increased the Bank's financings and earnings by a factor of 41 times and helped provide over $24 billion to infrastructure and capital markets programs across 22 Asian countries in support of economic development and poverty alleviation.
+Bob's public sector career also included six years as the Director General of Private Sector Finance at the Asian Development Bank.
+In that capacity, he increased the Bank's financings and earnings by a factor of 41 times and helped attract over $24 billion to infrastructure and capital markets programs across 22 Asian countries in support of economic development and poverty alleviation.

-In his private sector career, Bob worked in corporate and international finance in a variety of positions with Citibank, Texaco, the Bank of America, Duke Energy and PricewaterhouseCoopers.
-In these positions he specialized in energy and high technology.
+In his private sector career, Bob worked in corporate and international finance in a variety of positions with Citibank, Texaco, the Bank of America, Duke Energy and PricewaterhouseCoopers (PwC).
+In these positions he specialized in international energy and high technology.

 Bob also brings to Georgetown a rich academic background.
 Most recently he graduated from the Executive Education Program at the Kennedy School of Government of Harvard University.
 From October 2008 to October of 2012, Bob worked as a Visiting Scholar at the Collaboratory for Research on Global Projects at Stanford University.
 He is a graduate of the University of Chicago where he studied International Economics, Finance and Computer Science.
 Over the years, Bob has been invited to lecture at Harvard, the University of Chicago, Columbia, MIT, Wharton, the University of Maryland, Johns Hopkins (SAIS) and other leading universities.